-FOR RENEWALS OF PRIOR AUTHORIZATION FOR A MIGRAINE

-PREVENTION AGENT: The determination of medical necessity of a request for renewal of a prior authorization for a Migraine Prevention Agent that was previously approved will take into account whether the member:
+FOR RENEWALS OF PRIOR AUTHORIZATION FOR A MIGRAINE PREVENTION AGENT: The determination of medical necessity of a request for

 - 1. Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 2.
 Does not have a history of contraindication to the prescribed medication; AND - 3.
 Is prescribed the Migraine Prevention Agent by or in consultation with one of the following: - a.
 A neurologist - b.
 A headache specialist who is certified in headache medicine by the UCNS;